Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

 For the (exact) optimization version, a complete dichotomy theorem was established in \cite{thapper-zivny} showing that for every collection of relations $\Lambda$, the associated optimization problem is tractable if and only if a certain basic linear programming relaxation solves it, and it is NP-complete otherwise.
 The result in fact holds for a generalization of Max CSP called \emph{valued} CSP, where each constraint has a finite weight associated with it, and the goal is to find a minimum value solution.
-When infinite weights are also allowed (so some constraints have to be satisfied), it was shown that, surprisingly, a dichotomy for ordinary CSPs would imply a dichotomy for this more general setting as well~\cite{KKR:2015}.
+When infinite weights are also allowed (so some constraints have to be satisfied), it was shown that, surprisingly, {the} dichotomy for ordinary CSPs {implies} a dichotomy for this more general setting as well~\cite{KKR:2015}.
 For approximate optimization, a line of work exploring the consequences of Khot's Unique Games Conjecture (UGC)~\cite{khot02} culminated in the striking result~\cite{prasad} (see also \cite{BCR:2015}) that for every CSP, there is a canonical semidefinite programming relaxation which delivers the optimal worst-case approximation ratio, assuming the UGC.

 In this work we are interested in a potential complexity dichotomy for \emph{promise} constraint satisfaction problems (PCSPs).
-A promise CSP $\PCSP(\Gamma)$ is specified by a finite collection $\Gamma = \{ (P_i,Q_i) \}_i$ of \emph{pairs} of relations with each $P_i \subseteq Q_i$.
+A promise {constraint satisfaction problem} $\PCSP(\Gamma)$ is specified by a finite collection $\Gamma = \{ (P_i,Q_i) \}_i$ of \emph{pairs} of relations with each $P_i \subseteq Q_i$.
 Let $\Lambda =\{ P_i\}_i$ and $\Lambda' = \{Q_i\}_i$, Suppose we are given a satisfiable instance of $\CSP(\Lambda)$ --- while finding a satisfying assignment might be NP-hard, can we in polynomial time find a satisfying assignment when the input is treated as an instance of $\CSP(\Lambda')$ (in the obvious way, by replacing each constraint $P_i$ by the corresponding $Q_i$)?
-The decision version $\PCSP(\Gamma)$ is the promise problem where given an instance, we need to output Yes on instances that are satisfiable as a $\CSP(\Lambda)$ instance, and output No on instances that are unsatisfiable even as a $\CSP(\Lambda')$ instance.
-The following challenge motivates this work:
+The decision version $\PCSP(\Gamma)$ is the promise problem where given an instance, we need to output Yes on instances that are satisfiable as a $\CSP(\Lambda)$ instance, and output No on instances that are unsatisfiable even as a $\CSP(\Lambda')$ instance.\footnote{PCSPs are not to be confused with a promise problem of a similar name studied by Ham and Jackson~\cite{Ham2016,Ham2017} which deal with a different kind of promise that certain partial assignments to a CSP are `extendable' to a full solution.} The following challenge drives this work:

 \begin{ques} For which $\Gamma$ is $\PCSP(\Gamma)$ polynomial-time tractable?
 For which $\Gamma$ is $\PCSP(\Gamma)$ $\mathsf{NP}$-hard?
 Must every $\Gamma$ fall into one of these two categories? \end{ques}